trieuhuygiang/addiction-tracker/UBUNTU_DEPLOYMENT.md

 http://YOUR_SERVER_IP:3000
 ```

-You should see the Addiction Tracker homepage!
+You should see the Purity Revive Center homepage!

 ---